tallforasmurf/byteplay/about.md

 and returns a replacement function with code that may have been modified.

 This function performs two optimizations.
-First, is passes over the bytecode looking for `LOAD_GLOBAL` opcodes.
+First, it passes over the bytecode looking for `LOAD_GLOBAL` opcodes.
 It finds the current value of the named global, and changes the opcode into a `LOAD_CONST` of that value.
 This saves a global name lookup at execution time.